brvnaleao/banking-api-stone/README.md

 ### Success Response

-**Condition** : If everything is OK and an Account didn't exist for this User.
+**Condition** : If everything all inputs are valid and there is no duplication.

 **Code** : `201 CREATED`